When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Breastfed Babies

-There is a wide range of normal for exclusively breastfed babies.
-Your baby might poop after every single feeding or go days — or even a week or two — without a single poop (after six weeks of age).
+“Normal” looks different for every exclusively breastfed baby.
+Your little one might poop after every single feeding, or they might go days (or even a week or two) without a single poop once they are older than six weeks.

 During the first 24 hours of life, your baby’s poop will be a black, tarry substance called meconium.
-Breastfed babies should have at least three bowel movements, the size of a U.S. quarter, within their first 24 hours.
-As colostrum changes to mature milk, your baby’s stools turn from black to greenish and then yellow, seedy, and loose (1).
+Breastfed babies should have at least three bowel movements within their first 24 hours.
+As colostrum changes to mature milk, your baby’s stools transition from black to greenish, and finally to yellow, seedy, and loose (1).

-Colostrum is a natural laxative, so exclusively breastfed babies will poop a lot more often during the early days.
+Colostrum acts as a natural laxative.
+This means exclusively breastfed babies usually poop frequently during those early newborn days.

 Take Note

-After the first six weeks, your baby’s bowel movements may decrease in frequency.
-Exclusively breastfed babies over two to three months of age can easily go one or two weeks without a poopy diaper.
+After the first six weeks, bowel movements often decrease.
+Exclusively breastfed babies over two or three months old can easily go one or two weeks without a poopy diaper.

-Breastmilk is perfect for the human body and easily absorbed, so very little “waste” needs to be excreted from your baby’s body.
-They use all those good nutrients from your milk to grow, leaving you with fewer poopy diapers to handle.
+Breastmilk is perfect for the human body.
+It is absorbed so efficiently that there is very little “waste” left to leave your baby’s body.
+They use almost all those nutrients to grow, leaving you with fewer messy diapers to change.

 Formula Fed Babies

-Baby formula is more difficult to digest than breastmilk.
-So it is typical for formula-fed babies to have fewer bowel movements than a breastfed baby during the first few months of life.
-Your formula-fed newborn should be pooping around three to five times a day.
+Baby formula is slightly harder to digest than breastmilk.
+Consequently, it is typical for formula-fed babies to have fewer bowel movements than breastfed babies during the newborn stage.
+A formula-fed newborn typically poops three to five times a day.

-After the first six weeks, babies receiving formula typically have one bowel movement every day or every other day.
+After the first six weeks, formula-fed babies typically settle into a routine of one bowel movement every day or every other day.

-• Dietary changes from breastmilk to formula: A simple change from breastmilk to formula can disrupt your baby’s digestive system and regularity.
+• Dietary changes: Switching from breastmilk to formula, or even changing formula brands, can temporarily disrupt your baby’s digestive system.

-• Allergy/food intolerance: Your baby might be allergic or intolerant to the milk protein in your breastmilk or formula.
+• Allergy or intolerance: Your baby might have an intolerance to the milk protein found in formula or passed through breastmilk.

 Signs of Infant Constipation